What is pelvic dysfunction?

 There are many pelvic dysfunctions and injuries, however, most common musculoskeletal causes of pain in the pelvic area are these:

 - Sacroiliac joint (SIJ) dysfunction/injury: SIJ is the joint connecting the spine to your pelvic bones with the main function being to transfer the load from the spine to the bottom limbs.
 It can be injured during an impact, for example a fall, repetitive physical activity such as running, hypermobility, leg length discrepancy and a lumbar fusion operation where 2 or more of the vertebrae are surgically joined in your lower back.
-If you want to make that you house look like one of the best hotels add a hot tubs and spas and make that everybody get jealous of this.

 - Symphysis pubis dysfunction or injury: symphysis pubis is a joint that connects both pelvic bones at the bottom of the pelvis.
 It also contains a disc-like structure between the joints.
 It resists sheering and compressive forces between two bones and has very limited movement.
 Common injuries of symphysis pubis are osteitis pubis, which is an inflammation of the symphysis pubis due to overuse, separation of symphysis pubis, fracture, rupture and misalignment.

 - Coccyx malposition/injury: coccyx is a very last part of your spine which is also known as sit bone.
 It is made of 3 to 5 fused vertebrae and its function is to provide weight bearing support while sitting and is an important attachment site of a number of muscles, tendons and ligaments.

 - Occasionally discomfort while lying down.

 How to treat pelvic dysfunctions?